Shonacw/Specimen-Labels/README.md

 # Specimen-Labels
-Image processing project in python, Summer 2020.
+##Image processing project in python, Summer 2020.

 PREPARE CONTOURS [Function Name = 'Get_All_Contours()']
-Step 1: Perform Canny edge detection with set parameters and find contours.
-Step 2: Perform morphological close operation and find contours again on result.
-Step 3: Refine contour search and order the results by descending area.
+Step 1: Perform Canny edge detection with set parameters and find contours. \n Step 2: Perform morphological close operation and find contours again on result. \n Step 3: Refine contour search and order the results by descending area. \n

 OBTAINING AND RETURNING LABEL INFORMATION [Function Name = 'Info_Shape_Size()'] Step 1: Obtain full list of Contours contained in the image, as described above.

 Step 2: One-by-one, outline the contour on the image and ask user whether the
         specimen label has been succesfully identified by the contour.

 Step 3: Once the contour containing the specimen label has been identified,
         remove all other contours contained in that area (refine contour search).

 Step 4: Ask user whether there is a scale bar included in the image...
         If NO -> calculate dimensions of the specimen label in units of pixels and return information to the user.